uhooi/swift-string-transform/README.md

 ### Carthage

 This library is available through [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your Cartfile:
+To install it, simply add the following line to your `Cartfile`:

 ```
 github "uhooi/swift-string-transform" ~> 0.4.0